 UBC commits our entire community, including our land, assets and utilities, to sustainability research, teaching and learning.

 UBC has set the most aggressive greenhouse gas emission reduction targets of any of the top 40 universities in the world.
-We will reduce emissions on campus by 33 per cent by 2015 (as measured against 2007 levels), by 67 per cent by 2020 and by 100 per cent by 2050.
+We aimed to and succeeded in reducing emissions on campus by 33% by 2015 (as measured against 2007 levels), and intend to further reduce emissions by 67% by 2020 and by 100% by 2050.
 To that end, our Board of Governors have committed $150 million to four signature projects: the Centre for Interactive Research on Sustainability, the Bioenergy Research and Demonstration Facility, continuous optimization and steam-to-hot water conversion.

 UBC embraces interdisciplinary approaches to sustainability that extend beyond traditional boundaries of disciplines, sectors and geographies.
 UBC offers over 480 courses and 30 programs on sustainability and has Memoranda of Understanding with local and global partners.